vrockai/pipeline-test/docs/content.md

 ---

-## Comparative microbiome analysis in cystic fibrosis and non-cystic fibrosis bronchiectasis
+## Comparative microbiome analysis in cystic fibrosis and non-cystic fibrosis bronchiectasis.
+ 18.05.2024, _H Motta, JCV Reuwsaat, FC Lopes, G Viezzer, FCZ Volpato, AL Barth, P de Tarso Roth Dalcin, CC Staats, MH Vainstein, L Kmetzsch_

+_Humans, Bronchiectasis, Cystic Fibrosis, Male, Female, Microbiota, Adult, Middle Aged, Sputum, Young Adult, Cohort Studies, Aged_
+Bronchiectasis is a condition characterized by abnormal and irreversible bronchial dilation resulting from lung tissue damage and can be categorized into two main groups: cystic fibrosis (CF) and non-CF bronchiectasis (NCFB).
+Both diseases are marked by recurrent infections, inflammatory exacerbations, and lung damage.
+Given that infections are the primary drivers of disease progression, characterization of the respiratory microbiome can shed light on compositional alterations and susceptibility to antimicrobial drugs in these cases compared to healthy individuals.

 [Source](https://doi.org/10.1186/s12931-024-02835-w)

+10.1186/s12931-024-02835-w

 ---